DerKatzeLP/hdzero-docs/docs/whoop-v2.md

 # Whoop V2 VTX

-The HDZero Whoop lite VTX is a digital HD 720p 60fps video transmitter capable of delivering up to 200mW on 5.8GHz.
+The HDZero Whoop lite VTX is a digital HD video transmitter capable of delivering up to 200mW on 5.8GHz.
+It supports all the HDZero cameras with MIPI connector.

 The power input range is 3V – 12.6V.